NO-COST MARKETING: Three Ideas that Work

 - Briefly state how your purpose will be achieved (e.g., by creating regular contact with new and existing clients that demonstrates your value).

 - Define your target audience.

 - Describe the marketing methods you have chosen to use.
-Make this list as complete as possible (e.g., weekly classified ads, postings on three job boards, monthly billboard ads, specific give-aways, yellow page advertising, direct mail program sent bi-monthly, sponsorship of a local charity event, referral bonus program, etc.).
+Make this list as complete as possible (e.g., postings on three job boards, PPC advertising, specific give-aways, blogging, direct mail program sent bi-monthly, sponsorship of a local charity event, referral bonus program, etc.).